From Muay Thai Guy

 The Role of Thai Fighters in Western Boxing

 All Thai boxers come from a Muay Thai background.
 This is due to the fact that fighters in Thailand fight to survive and raise their family.
 Boxing is far less popular in Thailand than Muay Thai is because of this fact as a Muay Thai fighter you could possibly fight everyday if you were up for it – some young fighters are known to fight every week.
-More fights means more money.
+More fights means more money, although there are dangers associated with fighting too much.

 Where as boxing matches are far and few, thus making it less financially rewarding.